rbitton1729/Website/src/content/server-help/_index.md

 ---

-### I want to expose something to the public internet.
+### I want to expose something to the public internet or test my web apps

 Due to security concerns, publicly open ports are never allowed on any of my systems (the UChicago sysadmins only realized the danger over summer 2025).
 You can use Cloudflare Tunnels (cloudflared) to expose services to the public internet.
 I use these for all my services and they are free with a Cloudflare account.
 You can find more about them [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 While the cloudflared system binary is installed, I highly recommend using Docker.

+You can also use this without an account for dev testing.
+Simply run `cloudflared tunnel --url http://localhost:{your-port}` and copy the generated URL into your browser.
+Or do the same using Docker.

 ---